 Poland reverently respects its history while marching forward in hope.
-Exploring its spiritual side, we head to the ‘Jasna Góra’ (Bright Hill) Monastery in Częstochowa, a hugely prominent place of pilgrimage.
-Visiting Kraków’s wonderful Wawel Cathedral, we again ponder the power of faith.
+We ponder the power of faith at Kraków’s wonderful Wawel Cathedral and the ‘Jasna Góra’ (Bright Hill) Monastery in Częstochowa, a hugely prominent place of pilgrimage.
+Visiting Warsaw, we celebrate the extraordinary transformation of a place once almost destroyed in war.
 We spend an emotional day at Auschwitz, learning of the country’s dark past, and an uplifting one touring Wrocław, a charming contemporary city.
-On reaching Warsaw, we celebrate the extraordinary transformation of a place once almost destroyed in war.

 9 nights in hotels (accommodation as specified or similar)

 Titan’s VIP door-to-door travel service collects you from home for your flight to Warsaw.
-On arrival, we transfer to the Westin Warsaw (4T) or the Sheraton Warsaw (4T+).
+On arrival, we transfer to the Novotel Warszawa Centrum (4T).
 Dinner is included this evening.

 Warsaw - Czestochowa - Krakow

 This morning we make our way to Krakow where we stop for a visit at the Pauline Monastery of Jasna Gora in Czestochowa, the most important pilgrimage centre in Poland.
 As well as lunch, a guided visit is included.
-We arrive early evening at the Golden Tulip Krakow City Centre (4T) or Galaxy Krakow (4T) where we stay for the next four nights and where dinner is included this evening.
+We arrive early evening at the Galaxy Krakow (4T) where we stay for the next four nights and where dinner is included this evening.

 Krakow - Wieliczka